Perspectives on Constrained Forecasting: Introduction

 \section{Introduction}

-The increased scales of time series data available in commercial, corporate and economic systems is a major forcing factor in statistical modelling research.
-Among areas significantly impacted by expanding data scales are those of aggregate and constrained forecasting.
-Broad issues include consistency of forecast models, distributions and point forecast selection at different levels of aggregation in time and/or dimension, and problems of conditioning forecasts for sets of series on those of others, often higher-level aggregates.
-The Bayesian forecasting literature has a long history in these areas, but some of the core challenges remain and are increasingly important in large-scale forecasting with many intersecting levels of aggregation of interest.
-In this setting-- as in others-- central roles for Bayesian decision analytic approaches have been overlooked and unexploited.
-As is discussed and shown here, revisiting foundations of Bayesian analysis to incorporate core decision-focused perspectives provides new opportunities for methodological and applied progress.
+There are many areas in which it is of interest to assess a constraint, or set of constraints, against a posterior or predictive distribution.
+The goals may include conditioning a distribution on constraints as well as understanding compatibility of constraints with a given distribution.
+This paper discusses this general question using simple examples; the perspective is foundational and pedagogic.
+The area is open for new research and methodology development, and this is anticipated with discussion of decision theoretic alternatives to traditional probabilistic approaches that are typically inappropriate.

-The general framework concerns conditioning sets of forecasts on information about totals and aggregates, all of which can be represented via sets of linear constraints on the uncertain outcomes being predicted.
-In commercial sales forecasting in large companies, key example contexts including those of projecting point forecasts throughout hierarchies of sales or revenues, and of ensuring consistency of forecasts for sales at increasingly fine levels of disaggregation.
-Forecasts for \lq\lq high-level'' sales or revenue must be consistent with sets of forecasts at \lq\lq lower levels''~\citep[e.g.][section~16.3]{HarrisonGreen1973,West1997}.
-Such questions arise commonly in \lq\lq what-if'' evaluation in policy decision contexts such as above and in other areas including macro-economic forecasting over multiple time periods~\citep{McAlinnEtAl2019}.
-Related questions arise in ensuring compatibility of forecasts at different resolutions in time, often with different forecast models generating predictions at different time scales~\citep[e.g.][]{FerreiraLeeBook2007,Molina2010,BerryWest2018TSM}.
+The examples focus on constrained forecasting in which a constraint is to be explored and/or imposed on a given predictive distribution.
+Motivating settings are in commercial and economic systems where problems of aggregate and constrained forecasting are common and important.
+Broad issues include consistency of forecast models, distributions and point forecast selection at different levels of aggregation in time and/or dimension, and conditioning forecasts for sets of series on those of others, often higher-level aggregates.
+The Bayesian forecasting literature has a long history in these areas, but core challenges remain and are increasingly important in large-scale forecasting with many intersecting levels of aggregation.
+Roles for Bayesian decision analytic approaches have been relatively unexploited; this paper highlights new opportunities for methodological and applied progress using decision analysis.